br2490/ISLE-Multi-Environment/README.md

 4. See step 12 of (Quick Start)[#quick-start] to remove an environment
 5. Skip to (Locations, Ports)[#locations-ports]

-- Shutdown on nix/Mac environments:
+- Shutdown:
-1. Run `quickstart.sh` on nix/Mac environments.
+1. Run `quick-stop.sh` on nix/Mac environments.
     - `chmod +x quick-stop.sh`
     - `./quick-stop.sh`